cosmos/governance/proposals/2020-11-stargate-upgrade/README.md

 ## by Iqlusion

-October 31, 2020

-### Current Status: Draft

-Blocked on Final Code Hashes from the IBC, Tendermint and SDK teams.
+Jan 11, 2021

 ## Key Results

 ------------
-If passed, this governance proposal would commit the Cosmos Hub to upgrading to halting the `cosmoshub-3` at 06:00 UTC on Nov 19 exporting the state and starting `cosmoshub-4` based on gaia 3.0.
+If passed, this governance proposal would commit the Cosmos Hub to upgrading to halting the `cosmoshub-3` at 06:00 UTC on Jan 28th exporting the state and starting `cosmoshub-4` based on gaia 3.0.

 ## Context